-Interdisciplinary Perspectives on Infectious Diseases publishes original research articles, review articles, and clinical studies related to all aspects of infectious diseases.
+Interdisciplinary Perspectives on Infectious Diseases publishes original research articles and review articles related to all aspects of infectious diseases.

 Interdisciplinary Perspectives on Infectious Diseases maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.